wptide/docs/docs/local-development.md

 # Local Development

 If you have come looking for a way to set up your local development environment and use Tide to audit your plugins and themes, that is not a good use case for the platform.
 A better option would be to install a few Composer packages and run the same code sniffers Tide does.
-Here's the easiest way I know how.
+The easiest way would be to add these two files to the root directory inside your plugin or theme.

 ## Composer